INS Hansa: History

 INS Hansa was commissioned on 5 September 1961 at Sulur near Coimbatore, Tamil Nadu.
 It was initially co-located with the Sulur Air Force Station of the Indian Air Force.
 It was then home to INAS 551 squadron, operating de Havilland Vampire aircraft, as well as training establishments for Hawker Sea Hawk and Breguet Alizé aircraft.

-After the annexation of Goa in December 1961, INS Hansa was transferred to Dabolim.
+After the invasion of Goa in December 1961, INS Hansa was transferred to Dabolim.

 In 1983, the Indian Navy began inducting the BAE Sea Harrier into service, basing training activities at Dabolim until the Harriers were retired in 2016.

 Now the base houses MiG-29KUBs, the tandem two-seat operational trainer variant of the carrier based MIG-29Ks.
 The aircraft has been inducted into the Navy with a complement of 12 MiG 29Ks that have been purchased with the aircraft carrier INS Vikramaditya (re-fitted and refurbished Admiral Gorshkov of the Russian Navy).

-Besides the operation of the MiGs, the Navy also operates Kamov Ka-28 anti submarine helicopters, along with Ilyushin Il-38 May and TU-142M Bear aircraft.
+Besides the operation of the MiGs, the Navy also operates Kamov Ka-28 anti-submarine helicopters, along with Ilyushin Il-38 May and TU-142M Bear aircraft.
 Dabolim airbase also hosts exercises by the Indian Air Force's fighter bombers and it has facilities for the Indian Coast Guard which operates a fleet of small aircraft such as Dornier 228s.
 The Indian Navy also carries out long range maritime patrols as far as the Horn of Africa from Dabolim.

-The Navy has an aerobatic team, based at Dabolim, called the Sagar Pawan.
+The navy has an aerobatic team, based at Dabolim, called the Sagar Pawan.
 The team comprises three Kiran aircraft which carry out aerobatic displays at various locations in the country.
 The team is used in one or two annual public events in Goa for flypasts of 15 to 20 minutes duration.
-The Navy also operates a naval aviation museum near Dabolim Airport.
+The navy also operates a naval aviation museum near Dabolim Airport.

 The Indian Navy's Shore Based Test Facility (SBTF), which is a mock-up of the 283 m INS Vikramaditya deck built on the airfield at Hansa is used to train and certify navy pilots of the Mikoyan MiG-29K for operating from the aircraft carrier, and for the developmental trials of the naval HAL Tejas.
 This SBTF was designed by Nevskoye Design Bureau (NDB) of Russia for Aeronautical Development Agency (ADA).

 Units

-Over 2,000 Military personnel and 1,000 civilians are based at INS Hansa.
-It is home to 8 Indian Naval Air Squadrons (INAS).
+Over 2,000 military personnel and 1,000 civilians are based at INS Hansa.
+It is home to 9 Indian Naval Air Squadrons (INAS).

 Among the units based here are: